Dark HorseThe play of tones establishes a subtle field of spaces that expand and contract, creating moments of generosity and intimacy.

 The Taranaki Rift, an inner-suburban rupture.

-The Purple Rose of Cairo, a functional abode.
+The Purple Rose of Cairo, a little life.

 RMIT City Campus, laneway culture.

-Aa HQThe interior palette is light and simple, with modest flourishes of detail where bookshelves terminate and cupboard doors open.
+Aa HQThe interior palette was light and simple, with modest flourishes of detail where bookshelves terminate and cupboard doors open.

 Royal Adelaide Hospital